s22s/rasterframes-book/README.md

 ## Evaluating Notebooks

-If the `eval` keyword is passed after the choice of language when running build_docs, nbsphinx will run every cell in each notebook, stopping if any errors are encountered and outputting the result to html as usual.
+If you run `make eval`, nbsphinx will run every cell in each notebook, stopping if any errors are encountered and outputting the result to html as usual.

 ## Hosting the server

 Build and run the docker container specified by the Dockerfile, making sure that when it is run, the exposed port in the docker container (8000) is connected to a port outside the docker container to allow it to be accessed

-(should look like `docker run -p 8000:8000 **CONTAINER**`)
+(should look like `docker run -p 8000:8000 <image-hash>`)